msgoat/cnj-monitoring/README.md

 # cnj-monitoring

-Showcase demonstrating cloud native monitoring in a Kubernetes cluster.
+Showcase demonstrating cloud native monitoring in a Kubernetes cluster using a system tool stack based on Prometheus and Grafana.

 The actual integration of cluster logging is demonstrated with four different Java backend technologies: